Hammond Street Ground Mural

 About the project

-Bangor Beautiful and Wabanaki Public Health & Wellness (WPHW), two Bangor-based nonprofits, are partnering together on the Hammond Street Ground Mural Project to create a visually stunning piece of public asphalt art on Hammond Street in the heart of Bangor near the Wabanaki Youth & Cultural Center.
-The project will use public art designed by Wabanaki artists to tell the important story about our connection to the earth, as well as to beautify and increase pedestrian safety.
+Bangor Beautiful and Wabanaki Public Health & Wellness (WPHW), two Bangor-based nonprofits, partnered together on the Hammond Street Ground Mural Project to create a visually stunning piece of public asphalt art on Hammond Street in the heart of Bangor to tell .
+The mural was designed by Keyana Pardilla (Penobscot/Passamaquoddy) and Reanna Sockabasin (Passamaquoddy).
+As Wabanaki artists, they brought their expertise, knowledge, and cultural perspectives to the design.
+The mural represents Mt.
+Katahdin, the Penobscot River leading into the ocean, traditional foods, plant, and animal life that are all important in Wabanaki culture.

-The mural will be in the unused shoulders of Hammond Street as depicted by the project map on the west bound (uphill) side of the road extending from Main Street up to the U.S. Post Office, and in the crosswalk buffers on Franklin Street.
-The mural will paint around and emphasize where existing crosswalks intersect the mural.
-The mural will be approximately 3400 square feet in size and will leave a 10-foot travel lane, the recommended size for urban areas to increase safety by discouraging speeding (National Association of City Transportation Officials).
-The mural will increase the perceived size of the sidewalks and crosswalks, causing drivers to slow down.
+The mural is in the unused shoulders of Hammond Street on the west bound (uphill) side of the road extending from Main Street up past the U.S. Post Office, and wraps on to Franklin Street.
+The mural is approximately 3,400 square feet in size and creates a road diet by leaving an 11-foot travel lane.
+By decreasing the perceived size of the road, drives naturally slow down, which increases pedestrian safety.

 Lisa Sockabasin, Co–CEO of Wabanaki Public Health & Wellness says, “This visually stunning piece of art will tell the vital story about our connection to the earth and river.
 We hope to merge creativity with community, illustrating our shared responsibility to honor and protect our environment by beautifying our streets."